logair/LogAir-Device-DIY/README.md

 All the work that develop ways to analyse, understand and use the data.
 Algorithms, GIS, dashboards etc.

  <details>
-  <summary>Expand for Data visualisation and Data science tasks!</summary>
+  <summary>Click to expand for Data visualisation and Data science tasks!</summary>

   - Make a dashboard!
   - Build a QGIS server that works fast enough